sponge611/Optimize_Storage_Engine_of_VanillaDB/README.md

 This time we request you to record both throughput and average latency of each of your experiment.
 Also, you should show the results using plots, instead of tables.

+`Attention:`
+There are two tables having the exact same name in both Micro and TPC-C benchmarks, so please clean the previous benchmark data before you switch to the other benchmark.

 ### Overall Improvement

 First, you must run experiments with and without all your optimization to show the overall improvement in this assignment.